 A 3-D animated image of downscaled Global Forecast System (GFS) model data showing Hurricane Katrina making landfall on August 29, 2005.
 This image was generated with the Visualization and Analysis Platform for Ocean, Atmosphere, and Solar Researchers (VAPOR) tool and ImageMagick.

-Looking into the past, present, and future, three broad categories of modeled data are available through NOMADS: Reanalysis, Numerical Weather Prediction, and Climate Prediction.
-To assist users in the analysis of multi-disciplinary datasets and promote interoperable data analysis, NOMADS also services derived/other model data including sea surface temperatures (SST), Paleoclimate (tree ring and ice core) data, observational, and derived observational datasets.
-More information and data are available through the NOMADS homepage.
+Looking into the past, present, and future, four broad categories of modeled data are available through NOMADS: Reanalysis, Numerical Weather Prediction, Ocean Models, and Climate Prediction.
+To assist users in the analysis of multi-disciplinary datasets and promote interoperable data analysis, NOMADS also services derived/other model data including paleoclimate (tree ring and ice core) data, observational, and derived observational datasets.